nodeFadel/devOps/VprofileProject/Vproject.md

-# RoadMap:
-1. Clone source code
-2. cd into the vagrant dir
-3. Bring up Vm's
-4. Validate
-5. Setup All the services
-    a.
-Mysql
-    b.
-Memcached
-    c.
-Rabbit MQ
-    d.
-Tomcat
-    e.
-Nginx
-    f.
-App Build & Deploy
-76. Verify from browser

 ## If you dont have vagrant plugin install it
     - vagrant plugin install vagrant-hostmanager
         - example what will get when we run: cat /etc/hosts
                 ## vagrant-hostmanager-start